Schedule an Appointment

 What do I need to know about abortion?

 There are several different types of abortion procedures depending on how far along you are in your pregnancy.
-Medical abortions involve taking a pill (RU486 or Plan B) to terminate the pregnancy.
+Medical abortions involve taking an abortion pill (RU486 or Plan B) to terminate the pregnancy.
 Surgical abortions, which are more invasive, involve surgically terminating and removing the pregnancy at a clinic.
 Each of these abortions carry its own risk so it is important for you to learn all that you can prior to receiving the procedures.

 What are the different types of abortion?